jmfederico/minesweeper-API/README.md

 You can create boards of up to 100 x 100, but do know that your browser will complain!
 I only allow that number so you can see how my recursive uncovering implementation does not die due to stack overflow!

+## Rules!
+ - Click on a flag to, well, flag the cell.
+ - Click on the check-mark to uncover a cell.
+ - Keep going until you win, or explode.